 Testing your cathodic protection system

-Systems that require registration must be tested within 90 days of lodging the cathodic registration application.
+Systems that require registration must be tested within 90 days of lodging the cathodic registration application (PDF, 144KB).
 All systems must comply with Part 13, Division 5, System requirements as outlined in the Electrical Safety Regulation 2013.

 Tests must include: